sallocSection: Slurm Commands (1)

 - Count of specialized threads per node reserved by the job for system operations and not used by the application.
 The application will not use these threads, but will be charged for their allocation.
 This option can not be used with the --core-spec option.

 - Restrict node selection to nodes with at least the specified number of threads per core.
+In task layout, use the specified maximum number of threads per core.
 NOTE: "Threads" refers to the number of processing units on each core rather than the number of application tasks to be launched per core.
 See additional information under -B option above when task/affinity plugin is enabled.

 - Display brief help message and exit.

 - Attempt to submit and/or run a job as user instead of the invoking user id.
 The invoking user's credentials will be used to check access permissions for the target partition.
 This option is only valid for user root.
 This option may be used by user root may use this option to run jobs as a normal user in a RootOnly partition for example.
 If run as root, salloc will drop its permissions to the uid specified after node allocation is successful. user may be the user name or numerical user ID.

 - If a range of node counts is given, prefer the smaller count.

 - -v, --verbose

 - Increase the verbosity of salloc's informational messages.
 Multiple -v's will further increase salloc's verbosity.
 By default only errors will be displayed.

 - -w, --nodelist=<node name list>